rubyaustralia/roro/2018/11/PITCHME.md

 Note:
 Offering: say your name, your company name, a sentence on what you do.
 And a sentence on who you're looking for - juniors, mids, seniors etc

----
+---?color=#EDDEDB
+@title[Slack/Forum Info]

 # **Slack/Forum**
 ## *- `ruby-au-join.herokuapp.com`*
 ## *- `forum.ruby.org.au`*

----
+---?color=#EDDEDB
+@title[ROROSyd Online Info]

 # **Online**
 ## **Twitter: `@rorosyd`, `@rubyaustralia`**
 ## **Web: `ruby.org.au`**
 ## **Google group: `rails-oceania`**

----
+---?color=#EDDEDB
+@title[Next Meetup]

 # **Next Meetup**
 # **11 December 2018**
 # **(2nd Tuesday of the month)**

----
+---?color=#EDDEDB
+@title[And now...]

 # **And Now...**
 # **- Red Oak Pub (up the street)**
 # **- Gelato Rivareno (Barangaroo)**

 Note:
-Please make sure to clean up after yourself and put your plates in the rubbish bins and empty bottles in the recycling bins.
-Thanks for coming along and we hope to see you next month!
+- Please make sure to clean up after yourself and put your plates in the rubbish bins and empty bottles in the recycling bins.
+- Thanks for coming along and we hope to see you next month!